You are here:

 Team-taught interdisciplinary seminar under the direction of the IMS faculty.
 A different interdisciplinary topic relevant to students in all three IMS departments is offered at least once a year.
 Completion of two semesters required by the Management Scholars Program.
-One-quarter unit of credit.
 Prerequisite: Membership in the Management Scholars Program or consent of IMS Director.
+One credit.
 May be repeated once for credit when topics are different.

 MANAGEMENT INTERNSHIP STUDY

-A practicum in which students work as interns for businesses, government agencies and nonprofit organizations in the Williamsport area and locations in Pennsylvania, New Jersey, New York, Washington, D.C., and other places.
-Reading, writing and research assignments vary by the credit value of the experience.
+A practicum in which students work as interns for businesses, government agencies, and nonprofit organizations in the Williamsport area and locations in Pennsylvania, New Jersey, New York, Washington, D.C., and other places.
+Reading, writing, and research assignments vary by the credit value of the experience.
 Enrollments are limited to the numbers of available placements.
 Internships can be full or part-time, paid or unpaid positions.
-Students may receive one to eight semester hours of credit based on arrangements made prior to taking this internship and the approval of the IMS Director.
-Prerequisite: Membership in the Institute for Management Studies and consent of the Director.
+Students may receive between one to eight credits based on arrangements made prior to taking this internship and the approval of the IMS Director.
+Prerequisite: Membership in the Institute for Management Studies and consent of Director.
 May be repeated for a maximum of 16 credits.